michaelpatrickpurcell/prophecy/README.md

      Any die that yields a value of `4`, `5`, or `6` is a _Hit_.
      The _Result_ of a roll is the total number of Hits.
   4. __Determine the Outcome__ -
-     If the Result of the players' roll meets or exceeds the Scene's Difficulty Rating, then the Outcome is a _Success_, the Characters accomplish the Scene's Objective, and the Scene is resolved successfully.
+     If the Result of the players' roll meets or exceeds the Scene's Difficulty Rating, then the Outcome is a Success, the Characters accomplish the Scene's Objective, and the Scene is resolved successfully.
-     Otherwise, the Outcome is a _Failure_, the Characters do not accomplish their Objective, and the Scene is resolved unsuccessfully.
+     Otherwise, the Outcome is a Failure, the Characters do not accomplish their Objective, and the Scene is resolved unsuccessfully.

 __Example__